Smith Mainline MIPS Review

 On the trail, we found the ventilation to be excellent.
 We climbed, hiked, and shredded this helmet and firmly believe it has top-notch airflow.
 On cooler days, there is no reason to take this helmet off to climb back up the hill.
 You can really feel the air passing through the helmet and the open chin bar allows plenty of air to reach the rider.
 This is a breathable helmet and you can get away with leaving it on for quick climbs, but it is still a full-face.
 It is never going to offer comparable ventilation to an open-face helmet.

 The Mainline has an adjustable visor and is a perfect size.
 It isn't too long or too narrow.
 The end of the visor is approximately 6.75-inches wide.
-The visor is adjustable.
-A center thumbscrew loosens the visor which has a relatively narrow range of adjustment.
-It can be moved up and down approximately one inch.
+The visor is adjustable via a center thumbscrew that allows it to be moved up and down approximately one inch.

 Throughout our testing process, we observed no signs of abnormal wear and tear on our Mainline helmet.
 The quality of craftsmanship appears to be excellent, and we have no serious concerns about durability.
 The shell, foam, and Koroyd are all in excellent condition, and the padding looks as good as the day we got the helmet aside from a few sweat stains.
 The thumbscrew and side mounting screws on the visor are still tight and holding strong.